-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Gladstone Park Secondary College they should start with any member of Principal Class. - Refer to Protect posters around the school.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at GPSC they should start with Principal class - Refer to Protect posters around the school.